 5. RV Leveling Blocks:

-Having a level rig can make your camp outs much more enjoyable, especially for those equipped with gas absorption refrigerators.
+Having a level rig can make your camp outs much more enjoyable and a must for those equipped with gas absorption refrigerators.
 Having a level camper is also important for cooking, water drains, and, of course, walking.
 The best way to level things out is with a set of stackable RV leveling blocks.
 Sure, these lightweight blocks will take up valuable storage space in your camper, but they’re worth it.
 An absolute must-have item for any truck camper rig.

 7. Solar Power Lantern/Flashlight: Being prepared for all kinds of contingencies is wise.
 When it comes to lighting, you can never have enough.
-Yes, your camper has all the light that you need, but what if you get a blown fuse or suffer a battery failure?
-Best to have a portable flashlight or camping lantern on hand to handle issues like these or to simply provide light away from your camper.
+Yes, your camper has all the light that you need, but what if you suffer a blown fuse or suffer a battery failure?
+It’s best to have a portable flashlight, like the Renogy e.lumen, or a camping lantern on-hand to handle issues like these or to simply provide light away from your camper.
 Make sure you buy a model that can be charged through various sources like 12 volt and solar.

 8. ALPS Mountaineering Camping Table: